Souphanouvong University

-Souphanouvong University is a university in Luang Prabang, Laos.
+Souphanouvong University is a public university located in Luang Prabang, Laos.

 History

 Souphanouvong University (SU) is a university in Luang Prabang, the old capital of Laos and its fourth largest city.
 It is one of five national universities in the country.
 It was established in accordance with the Prime Minister Decree, No 169/PM, dated 4 November 2003, and inaugurated on the following day.
 The University is named after Prince Souphanouvong, who was the first President of the Democratic People's Republic of Laos.

 According to the Prime Minister Decree on the Organization and Activities of Souphanouvong University, No 099/PM, dated 3 April 2009, SU is a public national educational and cultural institution under the Ministry of Education.
 The University carries out the educational functions of preparing specialists, researchers and multidisciplinary scientific scholars; organizing scientific research; protecting and promoting Lao’s unique national and multiethnic arts and culture; and delivering academic services to society.

 Souphanouvong University has two campuses.
 The main campus, in Ban Donmay 9 km along 13th Northern Road, covers an area of 110 hectares.
 The SU Faculty of Education, the second campus, covers a land area of 2 hectares and is in Ban Nasang-Veuy, much closer to the city.

 2018 the university helped to establish the first Confucius Institute in northern Laos (together with the Kunming University of Science and Technology).